arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistrbuted.md

 2. In the  `connect-distributed.properties`  file, define the topics that will store the connector state, task configuration state, and connector offset state.

    In distributed mode, the workers need to be able to discover each other and have shared storage for connector configuration and offset data.
 In addition to the usual worker settings, ensure you have configured the following for the cluster:

-    -   **group.id**  - ID that uniquely identifies the cluster these workers belong to.
+    -   group.idID that uniquely identifies the cluster these workers belong to.
 Ensure this is unique for all groups that work with a cluster.
-    -   **config.storage.topic**  - Topic to store the connector and task configuration state in.
-Although this topic can be auto-created if your cluster has auto topic creation enabled, it is highly recommended that you create it before starting the cluster.
-This topic should  **always**  have a single partition and be highly replicated (3x or more).
+    -   config.storage.topic  - Topic to store the connector and task configuration state in.
-    -   **offset.storage.topic**  - Topic to store the connector offset state in.
-To support large  MapR-ES  clusters, this topic should have a large number of partitions (for example, 25 or 50 partitions and highly replicated (3x or more).
+    -   offset.storage.topic  - Topic to store the connector offset state in.
-    -   **rest.port**  - Port where the REST interface listens for HTTP requests.
-If you run more than one worker per host (for example, if you are testing distributed mode locally during development), this setting must have different values for each instance.
+    -   rest.port  - Port where the REST interface listens for HTTP requests.

 3. Set the group.id value for all of the workers in the cluster.